edina/nbexchange/README.md

 `nbexchange` is an external exchange plugin, designed to be run as a docker instance (probably inside a K8 cluster)

-It's provides an external store for released & submitted assignments, and [soon] the feeback cycle.
+It's provides an external store for released & submitted assignments, and the feeback cycle.

 Following the lead of other Jupyter services, it is a `tornado` application.